Documentation

 )

-algorithm was developed to achieve a high detection rate.
-Thousands of different hosting providers around the
+rate.
+Thousands of different hosting providers around

 globe are tracked.

-WHOIS records, public IP ranges from hosting providers and a proprietary hosting discovery algorithm
+WHOIS records, public IP ranges from hosting providers, and a proprietary hosting discovery algorithm

-the API includes raw WHOIS data
+The API includes raw WHOIS data

 for each active ASN.
 API fields such as the type